 Residential and commercial water supply connections.

-Applications for new residential water connections are usually processed as part of a Building Consent application.
+Applications for new residential water connections can be processed as part of a Building Consent application.

 Commercial water connections and fire service connections require some planning before the application can be processed.
-Complete the Application for water connection (WS1) [PDF, 1.6 MB]and return it to the Council along with a water supply site plan.
+Complete your application for water connection online or using a WS1 (application for water supply) and include a water supply site plan.

 The Council will do an estimate of the cost for connecting to the city supply.
 Once the estimated fee is paid, work can start on your connection.